-Short selling allows you to sell something you don't own, so traders must understand the regulatory requirements.
+Shorting a stock allows you to sell something you don’t own, so traders must understand the regulatory requirements.
 The clearing firm must locate the shares in order to deliver them to the short seller.
-Shares may be hard to borrow because of high demand, a small number of outstanding shares ("float"), or increased securities volatility.
+Shares may be hard to borrow because of high demand, a small number of outstanding shares (“float”), or increased securities volatility.
 If the stock loan department is unable to deliver the shares for settlement, it may call for a “buy-in,” meaning the borrower must buy the shares in the open market to cover the position.
 If the stock price has increased, the borrower will lose money.

-Also, borrowers of certain “hard-to-borrow” (HTB) shares may be subject to an additional fee in order compensate the stock loan department for the cost of locating and maintaining its supply of such HTB shares.
+Also, borrowers of certain “hard-to-borrow” (HTB) shares may be subject to an additional fee in order to compensate the stock loan department for the cost of locating and maintaining its supply of such HTB shares.
 If you open and close a short position intraday (meaning you don’t hold it overnight), you will not be subject to a fee.
 However, if you hold the position longer, an HTB fee, based on the notional value of the short position and the annualized HTB rate, will be assessed.

 for thinkMoney ®